About arc42

 FR-01

-The system shall allow users to register and authenticate (login/logout) to manage their personal profiles.
+The system must allow users to register and authenticate (login/logout) to manage their personal profiles.

 FR-02

-The system shall maintain a persistent history of matches played by each registered user.
+The system must maintain a persistent history of matches played by each registered user.

 FR-03

-The system shall provide a dashboard for users to view their statistics, including win/loss ratios and total games played.
+The system must provide a profile for users to view their statistics, including win/loss ratios and total games played.

 1.1.2.
 Gameplay (Web Frontend)